 The Service is tasked with supporting the legal mechanism for combating the legalization of criminal income, terrorist financing and the crimes associated with them.

 Turkmenistan’s Minister of Finance in consultation with the Cabinet of Ministers appoints and dismisses the head of the office.
-The Head of the Financial Monitoring Department of the Ministry Finance and Economic of Turkmenistan is Mr. Maksat Kutlymyradov.
+The Acting Head of the Service of the Financial Monitoring of the Ministry of Finance and Economic of Turkmenistan is Mr. Maksat Kutlymyradov.